-(a) All relevant bolts, nuts and screws, etc. shall be tightened to specifications as determined by the manufacturer.

-(b) All running clearances shall be checked and corrected during assembly.
+- (a) All relevant bolts, nuts, screws, oil pump relief valve and springs, etc. shall be tightened to specifications as determined by the manufacturer. - (b) All running clearances shall be checked and corrected during assembly.

 8 - ENGINE REMOVAL, PREPARATION AND RE-INSTALLATION